 By Sister Hosea Rupprecht

-The film contains a misguided portrayal of religion and some rude humor.
-The Catholic News Service classification is A-II — adults and adolescents.
+The film contains one crass term and a few instances of bathroom humor.
+The Catholic News Service Classification is A-II — adults and adolescents.
 The Motion Picture Association of America rating is PG — parental guidance suggested.
 Some material may not be suitable for children.

 Sister Rupprecht, a Daughter of St. Paul, is a guest reviewer for Catholic News Service.